You are here

 Bethesda, MD 20892-7985 (regular or US Postal Service Express mail)

 Bethesda, MD 20817 (other commercial courier mail delivery only)

 E-mail address: SciencePolicy@od.nih.gov

 The HHS Office of Research Integrity (ORI) is responsible for implementing the assurance system related to procedures on scientific misconduct.
-An organization receiving NIH grant support for research is required to certify compliance with 42 CFR Part 93, Subpart A "PHS Policies on Research Misconduct."
+An organization receiving NIH grant support for research is required to certify compliance with 42 CFR Part 93, Subpart A "PHS Policies on Research Misconduct".
 By signing the application, the Authorized Organizational Representative certifies that the organization has established administrative policies as required by the regulation.
-ORI requires an annual report (PHS Form 6349) detailing aggregate information on allegations, inquiries and investigations that were handled by a grantee organization.
+ORI requires an annual report (PHS Form 6349) detailing aggregate information on allegations, inquiries and investigations that were handled by a recipient organization.
 The annual report confirms that the organization has established internal policies and procedures and will comply with PHS regulations for reviewing, investigating and reporting allegations of misconduct in science conducted at, or sponsored by, the organization.